redbear/Duo/docs/programming_reference.md

 ##### <span id="deinit">`deInit()`</span>

 Disable the BLE HCI interface and reset the controller.
-It will destroy the thread created by `init()`.
+It will destroy the thread created by `ble.init()`.

 ```
 // Disable the BLE functionality